Harmful algal bloom: Harmful effects

 As algal blooms grow, they deplete the oxygen in the water and block sunlight from reaching fish and plants.
 Such blooms can last from a few days to many months.
 With less light, plants beneath the bloom can die and fish can starve.
-Furthermore, the dense population of a bloom reduces oxygen saturation during the night by respiration.
+The dense population of a bloom reduces oxygen saturation during the night by respiration.
 And when the algae eventually die off, the microbes which decompose the dead algae use up even more oxygen, which in turn causes more fish to die or leave the area.

 When oxygen continues to be depleted by blooms it can lead to hypoxic dead zones, where neither fish nor plants are able to survive.
 These dead zones in the case of the Chesapeake Bay, where they are a normal occurrence, are also suspected of being a major source of methane.

 Scientists have found that HABs were a prominent feature of previous mass extinction events, including the End-Permian Extinction.

 Human health

 Tests have shown some toxins near blooms can be in the air and thereby be inhaled, which could affect health.
+This occurs due to the aerosolization of the toxins which are then transported by the wind.
+Not all algal blooms release harmful toxins into the atmosphere, because it is dependent on both the species and environmental conditions.
+Some species of microalgae/bacteria release toxins through cell lysis induced by physical stresses such as wave action.

+Other species release toxins through lysis induced by cellular processes, viral stresses, or chemical stresses in the water column.
+The toxins are mainly aerosolized into spray aerosols caused by wave action.
+The surface movement of water creates bubbles in the water, and when these bubbles reach the surface they pop.
+When the bubbles pop they eject water droplets which contain lysed cell material from harmful algal blooms (HAB's).
+Once ejected the aerosolized toxins are transported by the wind.
+A 2017 study found that sea spray aerosol can be transported up to 1,000 km by the wind.